Stonesjtu/go-docker/README.md

 The user public key will be copied in the container for access.
 If not set, user can cannot using his user id and his API Key as password.

+It is possible to get SSH connection to the container via a Web SSH proxy such as GateOne (https://registry.hub.docker.com/u/liftoff/gateone/), running on a public IP (https).
+Nodes name should be known in the network (dns) to access them through the proxy.

 ## Job arrays

 Job arrays allows to execute multiple jobs with same parameters.
 A